pjotrp/guix-notes/WORKFLOW.md

 workflow it became evident that not all inputs were explicitly defined.

-This reproducible workflow captures the **full** graph, including all data, tools, and the cwl-runner itself!
+This reproducible workflow captures the **full** graph, including all data, tools, and a version of the cwl-runner itself with all dependencies!
 There was no need to use Docker at all.
-In fact, this version is better than the original Docker pipeline because both software and data are complete, and are guaranteed to run with the same (binary) tools.
+In fact, this version is better than the original Docker-based pipeline because both software and data are complete, and are guaranteed to run with the same (binary) tools.